top of page

 WYOMING

 Since 2017, wolf hunts have decimated Wyoming’s wolf population.
-During the 2020 hunt, 119 wolves died in Wyoming.
-Only 327 wolves now remain in the state.
+Most recent surveys from 2022 estimate that only 163 wolves remain in the state.

 Photo by Jake Davis